madhavlab/imat/paper/paper.md

 # Software Description
+## Architecture Overview
 IMAT is developed using the Python FLASK framework for the back-end with the front-end components built using JavaScript, HTML, and CSS.
 The tool can operate efficiently on a CPU and does not necessitate the use of a GPU.
 It provides a user-friendly interface for loading audio file, visualizing the spectrogram, and perform adaptive annotation.
+The tool consists of the following main components:

+1. Pre-processing Module: Converts the uploaded audio files (.wav) into spectrogram (of shape $F\times T$, $F$ are the number of frequnecy bins and $T$ are the number of time frames) and extracts initial melody estimates with the uncertainty estimates using the *pluggable* machine learning model.
+2. Annotation Module: Identifies low-confidence frames that require user annotation and adapts the melody estimation model based on user corrections.

+## Pre-processing Module
+The uploaded audio is converted to a spectrogram which serves as input to our model archiecture.
+The base model $f_{[\theta,\phi]}$ consists of two components: feature extraction layers parameterized by $\theta$ and classification layer parameterized by $\phi$.

+Additionally, a confidence model $f_{psi}$ is built on top of the feature extraction layers of the base model.
+This confidence estimation is crucial for the active learning component, allowing the system to identify which predictions require user verification.

+## Annotation Module
+After obtaining the melody estimates and confidence values, the system highlights low-confidence time frames in the visualization interface.
+Users can focus on these highlighted sections and make corrections through an intuitive interface.
+Using meta-learning, the system then adapts both the base model $f_{[\theta,\phi]}$ and confidence model $f_{\psi}$ based on these corrections, immediately updating melody estimates and confidence values across the entire spectrogram.
+This approach only requires correcting a small subset of frames, as the system generalizes these corrections to similar contexts throughout the audio, optimizing both annotation accuracy and efficiency.

-The step-wise annotation process for a single audio is shown in Figure 1.
+The workflow of the tool is depicted in Figure 1.
 ![Figure 1: Step-wise annotation process for a single audio using IMAT.](figures/interface.jpg) Figure 1.
 IMAT Interface: (a) user uploads any .wav audio file, (b) user visualizes the uploaded audio waveform, (c) user visualizes the corresponding spectrogram overlayed with estimated melody and zooms into a particular time range, (d) user corrects the incorrect melody anchor points corresponding to low confidence frames by manual annotation (in that time range).